 These rights are recognised in international human rights law.
 But we are living in an uncertain and divided UK in which all human rights are under threat.

 Our vision is for a fairer and more just society for all.

-Increase awareness and understanding of economic and social rights.
+Increase awareness and understanding of economic, social and cultural rights.

-Encourage the government and public authorities to respect, protect and fulfil economic and social rights.
+Encourage UK governments and public authorities to respect, protect and fulfil economic, social and cultural rights.

 Support individuals and groups to advocate for, and use, economic, social and cultural rights in their work.